TPO Search

 How do I check for TPOs near Northchapel?

 Enter your postcode in our search tool to see TPOs near Northchapel plotted on an interactive map.
-Northchapel falls within Chichester District Council and South Downs National Park Authority, which has data in our dataset.
+Northchapel falls within South Downs National Park Authority and Chichester District Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Northchapel?

-Northchapel falls within Chichester District Council and South Downs National Park Authority.
+Northchapel falls within South Downs National Park Authority and Chichester District Council.
 These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Northchapel?